 - It is important to remember that some passes automatically appear at the right time or place because they include information based on time or location

 - For example, when you arrive at the airport, your boarding pass should appear on your iPhone

 - Check the pass’s setting and make sure that the Suggest on lock Screen option is enabled for the pass.

-- If the setting for lock screen is set to ON, toggle it back to OFF.
-Disable location services from Step 1.
+- If you set the setting for lock screen to ON, toggle it back to OFF.
+Disable location services.
 Next, enable the location services and reset the Suggest on Lock Screen to ON.
-Check on your lock screen to see if the pass is displayed.
+Check if the pass displays on your lock screen

-- Please note that Apple Pay is not supported in all countries.
+Please note that not all countries support Apple Pay.
 If you happen to be in one of those regions, you will not be able to see the wallet feature on your lock screen.
-Your touchid will basically recognize your credentials and open up the main screen on your phone.
+Your Touch ID or Face ID should recognize your credentials and open up the main screen on your phone.

 We hope that you were able to resolve the issue with the few changes in your settings on your iPhone.
 Please share any tips that you have on using the Wallet feature on the comments below.